Conditional entropy minimization principle for learning domain invariant representation features: Related Work

 \subsection{Domain Generalization}

-Numerous domain generalization methods have been proposed in the past ten years which can be categorized in some major directions including data manipulation, representation learning, and meta-learning.
+Numerous DG methods have been proposed in the past ten years which can be broadly categorized into some major directions, chiefly ``data manipulation'', representation learning, and meta-learning.
 The performance of a learning model often relies on the quantity and diversity of the training data and data manipulation is one of the cheapest methods to generate samples from a given set of limited data.
 Data manipulation can be employed via data augmentation \cite{nazari2020domain} \cite{borlino2021rethinking}, domain randomization \cite{khirodkar2019domain}, or adversarial data augmentation \cite{zhou2020deep}, \cite{yang2021adversarial}.
-On the other hand, the representation learning approach aims to learn a good representation feature by decomposing the prediction function into a representation function followed by a classifier.
-Over the past decade, many methods are designed for better representation learning which can be categorized into two different learning principles: domain-invariant representation learning and feature disentanglement.
-Domain-invariant representation learning is constructed based on the assumption that the representations are general and transferable to different domains if the representation features remain invariant from domain to domain \cite{ben2007analysis}.
-Notably, domain-invariant representation learning has emerged as one of the most common and efficient approaches in Domain Generalization and provided many promising results \cite{arjovsky2019invariant} \cite{lu2021nonlinear} \cite{ahuja2021invariance} \cite{li2021invariant} \cite{du2020learning} \cite{ganin2016domain} \cite{mahajan2021domain} \cite{zhou2020domain} \cite{ahuja2020invariant}.
+The representation learning approach aims to learn a good representation feature by decomposing the prediction function into a representation function followed by a classifier.
+Over the past decade, many methods are emerged for better representation learning which can be categorized into two different learning principles: domain-invariant representation learning and feature disentanglement.
+Domain-invariant representation learning is based on the assumption that the representations are general and transferable to different domains if the representation features remain invariant from domain to domain \cite{ben2007analysis}.
+Notably, domain-invariant representation learning has emerged as one of the most common and efficient approaches in DG and provided many promising results \cite{arjovsky2019invariant} \cite{lu2021nonlinear} \cite{ahuja2021invariance} \cite{li2021invariant} \cite{du2020learning} \cite{ganin2016domain,mahajan2021domain,zhou2020domain,lyu2021barycentric,ahuja2020invariant}.
 Finally, meta-learning methods aim to learn the algorithm itself by learning from previous experience or tasks, i.e., learning-to-learn.
-Even though meta-learning is a general learning framework, it is recently applied for Domain Generalization tasks \cite{du2020learning} \cite{li2018learning} \cite{balaji2018metareg}.
-For more details, we refer the reader to the recent surveys on Domain Generalization in \cite{wang2021generalizing} and \cite{zhou2021domain}.
+Even though meta-learning is a general learning framework, it has recently been applied to DG tasks \cite{du2020learning} \cite{li2018learning} \cite{balaji2018metareg}.
+For more details, we refer the reader to the recent surveys on DG in \cite{wang2022generalizing} and \cite{zhou2021domain}.